| Among the many "ghost stories" that Orpheus Group

 walking around.
 Some even claimed to have talked with these "arisen,"

+and heard things that chilled the blood...
 The company never found out the truth about the matter, though.

 They had many other, more pressing cases to command their attention.